HaoranYi/gitProj/Readme.md

         - clone directly from gihub project

 This vim mode works well in safari browser, but not so well in chrome.
-UPDATE: C-c works allows vim in chrome to quit insert mode.
+UPDATE1: C-c works allows vim in chrome to quit insert mode.
+UPDATE2: The problem turns out to be with vimium extension.
+Disable it by excluding the following url: http*://*.c9.io/*

 The default mode in cloud9 editor:
 Editor: